 Kale is also excellent for vitamins and minerals.
 It combines nicely with the other ingredients in this smoothie, so that you don’t get an overly bitter ‘kale’ taste.

-Hemp is one of the most complete protein foods in the plant kingdom, containing all 21 known amino acids essential for human health.
-Hemp seeds also contain natures perfect balance of the essential fats omega 6 and omega 3.
+Hemp is one of the most complete protein foods in the plant kingdom.
+It contains all 21 known amino acids essential for human health.
+They also contain natures perfect balance of the essential fats omega 6 and omega 3.
 These compounds have been shown to have a particularly beneficial effect on our health.

 Hemp seeds are high in antioxidants, excellent for skin conditions and are generally all round superstars.
 You can read about them in detail here: All about hemp seeds.